gI0baI/fast-flags/README.md

 ```

 ### 2020 Gui
-The client will use the v2 side Gui.
+The client will use the v2 side bar Gui.

 > [!IMPORTANT]
 > Requires the 2024 v4 Gui [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#no-2024-gui) to be disabled.